-- Continue the excellent Local Professional Development Committee (LPDC) effort.
-The importance of ongoing professional development is reinforced by this initiative.
-All instructors surveyed reported having a current Individual Professional Development Plan (IPDP) during FY2013. - > Explore additional ways to recognize and honor education staff for their hard work during the school year. - Participate in the Ohio Correctional Education Association's "Teacher of the Year" nomination process during FY2014.
-BUSD has participated successfully in this competition in the past, including FY2011, when an Indian River High School teacher won the distinction. - > Continue the mentoring program for alternative resident educator teachers.
+- > Continue the excellent Local Professional Development Committee (LPDC) effort.
+The importance of ongoing professional development is reinforced by this initiative. - > Explore additional ways to recognize and honor education staff for their hard work during the school year.

+- ➤ Participate in the Ohio Correctional Education Association's "Teacher of the Year" nomination process during FY2015.
+BUSD has participated successfully in this competition in the past, including FY2011, and again in FY2014, when Buckeye United School District teachers won the honor. - > Continue the mentoring program for alternative resident educator teachers.
 Such training is crucial to teacher licensure and retention. - ➤ Maintain the current level of service relative to career-technical teacher education services provided through The Ohio State University.
-This support is critical to the effectiveness of new instructors. - ➤ Provide all new career-technical instructors with thorough in-service regarding the state procurement processes.

-- ➤ Provide an annual update of any changes in the state procurement processes to all career-technical instructors. - Enable selected career-technical teachers to attend the SkillsUSA state contest each April to facilitate curriculum delivery and laboratory improvement.
+This support is critical to the effectiveness of new instructors. - ➤ Provide all new career-technical instructors with thorough in-service regarding the state procurement processes. - ➤ Provide an annual update of any changes in the state procurement processes to all career-technical instructors. - Enable selected career-technical teachers to attend the SkillsUSA state contest each April to facilitate curriculum delivery and laboratory improvement.

 Consider allowing participation as judges or in other active roles. - ➤ Encourage horticulture instructors to become ONLA certified in at least one area in order to provide the most knowledgeable staff.
 Provide professional development opportunities that facilitate this effort. - ➤ Continue to provide annual in-service to all principals and assistant principals relative to the career-technical teacher licensure process in order to improve the recruitment and hiring of career-technical instructors.
 Include an overview of the OSU teacher education program requirements for alternative resident educator licensure through the industry route. - ➤ Continue to provide specialized in-service training for career-technical instructors in an ongoing effort to maintain currency of knowledge and practice in their respective areas of technical expertise.
-Devote Perkins dollars and/or state dollars (FY2014 and beyond) to fund this effort.
+Devote Perkins dollars and/or state dollars (FY2015 and beyond) to fund this effort.